 A faculty member may be given assigned WTU equal to course or supervision overload earned in a prior fiscal year provided that calendar considerations so necessitate and the faculty member has not been present for the full preceding academic year.

-15. Non-traditional Instruction2
+15. Non-traditional Instruction

-16. In-Service Training Activities for K-12 School Personnel3
+16. In-Service Training Activities for K-12 School Personnel

 A faculty member may be given assigned WTU for activities involving in-service training for K-12 school personnel.
 Typically, the activities are provided on the school site using a variety of instructional modes, and do not necessarily involve an instructor regularly meeting a group of students in an assigned classroom or laboratory setting on campus.

-17. Credit by Examination/Evaluation4
+17. Credit by Examination/Evaluation

 18. Instructional Support for Graduate Students